deepak7642/deepak7642/README.md

   Kaggle : https://www.kaggle.com/deepakkaura

   Email : deepakkumarkaura@yahoo.com

+  #### Follow me for fascinating projects more I will upload simultaneously and feedbecks are always welcome it will help me to improve
 <!---
 deepak7642/deepak7642 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.